Mostofa Sarwar Farooki: Career

+In ministerial role

+Farooki was appointed an adviser to the interim government of Bangladesh on 10 November 2024.
+He is responsible for the Ministry of Cultural Affairs.
+Protests took place in various parts of the country, including Dhaka University and Jahangirnagar University, following his appointment as an Adviser, due to perceptions of his close ties to the Sheikh Hasina administration.

 Cinematic style

 Farooki's body of work address such themes as middle class angst, urban youth romance, deception-hypocrisy and frailty of individual, frustration about the confines of one's culture and conservative Muslim concepts of guilt and redemption.